Anatomy Act 1832: Passage

-Provisions of the act
+Provisions

-The act provided that anyone intending to practise anatomy had to obtain a licence from the Home Secretary.
+The act provided that anyone intending to practice anatomy had to obtain a licence from the Home Secretary.
 Usually, one or two teachers in each institution took out this licence and hence were known as licensed teachers.
 They accepted responsibility for the proper treatment of all bodies dissected in the building for which their licence was granted.

 Regulating these licensed teachers, and receiving constant reports from them, were four inspectors of anatomy, one each for London, the rest of England and Wales, Scotland, and Ireland, who reported to the Home Secretary, and knew the whereabouts of every body being dissected.

 The principal provision of the act was section 7, which stipulated that a person having lawful possession of a body could permit it to undergo "anatomical examination" (dissection) provided that no relative objected.
 Most of the other sections were subsidiary, detailing the methods for carrying section 7 into effect.

-Also, section 16 repealed parts of sections 4 and 5 of the Offences Against the Person Act 1828, which had consolidated several provisions from several earlier statutes and had retained the provision of 1752 that the bodies of murderers were to be hung in chains or dissected after execution.
+Also, section 16 repealed parts of sections 4 and 5 of the Offences Against the Person Act 1828 (9 Geo.
+4. c.
+31), which had consolidated several provisions from several earlier statutes and had retained the provision of 1752 that the bodies of murderers were to be hung in chains or dissected after execution.
 Section 16 provided instead that such bodies were to be either hung in chains or buried within the precincts of the last prison in which the deceased had been confined.
-The provision for hanging in chains was repealed by the Hanging in Chains Act 1834, and the whole section was repealed and replaced by section 3 of the Offences against the Person Act 1861.
+The provision for hanging in chains was repealed by the Hanging in Chains Act 1834 (4 & 5 Will.
+4. c.
+26).
+Section 16 of the act was repealed by section 1 of, and the schedule to, the Criminal Statutes Repeal Act 1861 (24 & 25 Vict. c.
+95), which came into force on 1 November 1861.
+It was replaced by section 3 of the Offences against the Person Act 1861 (24 & 25 Vict. c.
+100).